|

 Child Support & Maintenance

-The Child Support Agency (known as the CSA) deals with the determination and collection of child maintenance from the parent no longer residing with the family.
+The Child Maintenance and Enforcement Commission (known as CMEC) deals with the determination and collection of child maintenance from the parent no longer residing with the family.

 Your Questions Answered.